devanoxltd/revive-action/README.md

 GitHub Action for the [Devanox Laravel Revive](https://github.com/devanoxLtd/revive) package.

+If your project requires PHP 8.1 use `devanoxLtd/revive-action@v2` which pulls in Laravel Revive `2.x`.
 If your project requires PHP 8.0 use `devanoxLtd/revive-action@v1` which pulls in Laravel Revive `1.x`.

+This action will not be able to find any additional scripts configured (`revive.json`) to run with Revive.
+You will have to install your dependencies and run Revive from there instead of using this action.

+> [!NOTE]
+> This action will **always** use the latest version of Revive.
+> If you run into situation where Revive passes locally but the action fails you should first try updating Revive locally.

 ## Usage